 Before enrolling in the Freshman Class, each student must file an application form, have his high school transcript sent in, and be available for the counseling program.
+Attendance at the Orientation Program is required.

 There are certain prerequisite subjects for freshmen planning to major in science or engineering.